Arizona vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 20

 Arizona vs. Alabama Betting Trends

-- A total of four out of the Wildcats' nine games this season have gone over the point total.

-- Alabama has covered five times in nine chances against the spread this season.

-- The Crimson Tide and their opponents have combined to hit the over seven out of nine times this season.
+- Wildcats games have hit the over four out of nine times this season.

 Arizona Futures Odds